A Comprehensive, Well-Balanced Experience

 State and national conference participation - Residents attend and participate as presenters at the Oregon Podiatric Medical Association Biannual Scientific Seminars and as manuscript and poster presenters at the annual American College of Foot and Ankle Surgeons and Scientific Seminar.
 Institutional support is provided to those residents who participate.

-Externship Opportunity - The Legacy/Kaiser Podiatric Surgical Residency Program participates in a monthly externship program not formally associated with any school of podiatry.
-Two qualified students are selected each month to participate with our residents.
+Externship Opportunity - The Legacy/Kaiser Podiatric Medicine and Surgery Residency Program participates in a monthly externship program not formally associated with any school of podiatry.
+Three qualified students are selected each month (June-December) to participate with our residents.
 The externship is designed to provide visiting students exposure to the culture of the program and expand experience in the profession of podiatry.

 For information contact